 An acorn metaphor can remind us to look deep inside and

 discover the seed of something wonderful that is yet to develop.
 It will take time, persistence and the right

 nurturing, but something magnificent is waiting inside that precious little

 acorn.
 One little acorn, with time, can also be the start of a whole forest of mighty oak trees.

 Acorns are also considered to be a lucky symbol, representing prosperity, youthfulness, power and spiritual growth.

 Acorns are often used for baby keepsakes, but they are a meaningful way to tell the story of a new venture or stage that may grow into something significant and lasting.
 "From little things, big things grow".

 The symbol of an acorn can be engraved into a ring or pendant, or on a keepsake such as a sterling silver spoon or napkin ring.
-A little acorn charm in sterling silver or solid 9ct gold can be worn as a pendant or used to create a meaningful pair of cufflinks or added to a keyring or bookmark.
+A little acorn charm in sterling silver or solid 9ct gold can be worn as a pendant or used to create a symbolic pair of earrings, cufflinks or added to a ring, keyring or bookmark.